-Cornell has a number of Polices that define the appropriate use of data we collect about faculty, staff, student, alumni, visitors, etc.
+Cornell has a number of policies that define the appropriate use of data we collect about faculty, staff, student, alumni, visitors, etc.

-Key Polices related to data privacy and use include:
+Key policies related to data privacy and use include:

 University Record Retention, University Policy 4.7: Cornell University requires that university records be disposed of or retained for specific periods of time in accordance with legal or other institutional requirements, or for historical value.
 The university has designated official repositories to manage the retention and disposal of these records.

 University Record Storage Registry, University Policy 5.11: requires operating units to document where these resources are stored, how they are secured, and how they can be used in accordance with other related university policies.

 Data stewardship and custodianship, University Policy 4.12: Data Stewards define appropriate use of data.
 In turn, Unit Custodians of data ensure proper adherence to policy and security of this data.